-Ask me, “Who are you?”
-This is what I can tell you:
+If you ask me, “Who are you?”
+This is what I will tell you:

 My name is Marlene Samuels.
-I’m an independent research sociologist, an instructor, writer of short stories, essays, and memoir who also, on occasion, is a guest speaker and conference presenter.
+I’m an independent research sociologist, an instructor, a writer of short stories, essays, and memoir who is, on occasion, a guest lecturer and conference presenter.

-I earned both my Ph.D., and M.A., degrees in research sociology from University of Chicago.
-And while my academic and professional training was rigorous and research based, being able to incorporate my training into short stories and memoir writing has been both unexpected and enlightening.
-Some days, I regard myself as “an unaffiliated Ph.D.”
+I earned both my Ph.D., and M.A., degrees in research sociology from University of Chicago, and although my academic and professional training was research based and rigorous, discovering just how much I utilize my academic training in writing short stories and memoirs has been unexpected and enlightening.
+Some days, I consider myself to be “an unaffiliated Ph.D.”

-My additional writing interests — like statistics and research, also lends itself to a well sequenced learning process.
-What an incredibly happy realization for me!
-Learning to write in new and different ways has been challenging, enticing, and wonderfully gratifying.
+My additional writing interests have encouraged me to implement well-sequenced learning processes.
+What a happy realization for me — that I was learning to write in new and different ways.
+The process, while challenging, also has been enticing, and wonderfully gratifying.

 My essays and short stories have been published in print journals and in “on-line” publications.
 Some of these include Lilith Magazine, A Long Story Short, Chicago Tribune, A Room of Her Own Foundation, University of Iowa Summer Writing Anthology, Story Circle Anthology, One Woman’s Day, Wood River Jewish Community Quarterly, OurEcho.com, 101Words.com, and others.

-Additional projects I’ve been involved with include a book in my academic field about professional school graduates and their long-term success (University of Michigan Press), and a more recent book: When Digital Isn’t Real: Fact Finding Offline for Serious Writers, (Create Space 2013).
-In 2017, I was privileged to serve as primary researcher for filmmaker Shuli Eshel’s documentary film entitled, A Voice Among the Silent: the Legacy of James G McDonald.
+Additional projects with which I’ve been involved include a book in my academic field about professional school graduates and their long-term success (University of Michigan Press), and more recently, When Digital Isn’t Real: Fact Finding Offline for Serious Writers, (Create Space 2013).
+In 2017, I served as primary researcher to filmmaker Shuli Eshel in the documentary film entitled, A Voice Among the Silent: the Legacy of James G. McDonald.

-In addition to my writing and teaching, I maintain a regular blog.
-My favorite topics to consider are: research strategies for writers, problems associated with factually incorrect data resulting from over-reliance upon internet-based research to the exclusion of other research sources, plus my other interest: observations about language errors and quirks heard and read all to often in every medium imaginable and among every sector of American society.
+Besides writing and teaching, I maintain a regular blog.
+My favorite topics are: research strategies for writers, problems related to factually incorrect data resulting from over-reliance upon internet-based research, plus my newer interest, observations about our language — the errors and quirks heard and read far too often in every medium imaginable and among all sectors of American society.
 Currently, I’m completing a memoir comprised of short stories.

 I divide my time between Chicago, Illinois and Sun Valley, Idaho with my two gigantic Rhodesian Ridgebacks, George and Ted.